jsknnr/enshrouded-server/README.md

 The processes within the container do **NOT** run as root.
 Everything runs as the user steam (gid:10000/uid:10000 by default).
 If you exec into the container, you will drop into `/home/steam` as the steam user.
 Enshrouded will be installed to `/home/steam/enshrouded`.
 Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame` and be owned by 10000:10000.

-In all of the examples below the image tag is set to `v2.0.4` which is the current latest release.
+In all of the examples below the image tag is set to `v2.0.5` which is the current latest release.
 I will update the examples each time I cut a new release.
 This is to avoid forcing potentially breaking changes if your tag is set to `latest` and you always pull.
 Please review my release notes for each version between your current and your target before upgrading.

+### Proton and Wine based images

+latest and semantic versioned (vN.N.N) image tags are Wine based images.
+If you would like to try my Proton (GE-Proton) based image, use the proton-latest tag.

+If testing shows that the Proton image is substantially more performant than the Wine image, I may retire the Wine image.

 ### Ports